Ph. D. (1983) University of Maryland

 Proposed mechanism of Red Recombineering

-Lambda Exo's 5' exonuclease activity generates ssDNA, which serves as a substrate for Bet-promoted annealing to ssDNA in the lagging strand of a replication fork.
-The red line in the recombinant could represent a gene deletion, a small insertion or point mutation.
+Lambda Exo's 5' exonuclease activity (red trapezoid)) generates ssDNA, which serves as a substrate for lambda Bet (blue oligomeric ring) to bind and promote annealing to ssDNA in the lagging strand of a replication fork.
+This structure is stabilized by the lambda Beta protein, unitl another fork comes by and generates both a wild type and a recombinant chromosome.